 Second, don’t be afraid of the mountain.
 Yes, it’s roughly three miles up, gradually ascending for much of the run, before a sharp increase at a switchback near the top that brought me from a slow jog to a slow walk.
 There’s no shame in taking your time, because unlike the men of Easy Co, there is no CPT Sobel barking at you to pick up the pace.
 In fact, if you’re lucky enough to go on a day where the sun is out and the clouds are minimal, the view is well worth enjoying at every step.
 For me, I had it in my mind to take in the view after I reached the top.
 My mind’s motor was working through thoughts of the men who’s iron will was forged on this same mountain road 70-some years ago.
 I thought about my grandfather who was in WWII at Normandy and Bastogne, my six years in the Army, my brother who still serves, and the millions of Americans who have taken the oath.

 Back to my adventure of this sliver of the Blue Ridge.
 Obviously, the best part is the feeling you have once you reach the top, around 1700 feet above sea level (Yes, you may feel as great as I did once I made it back to my car, but that’s downhill, so big deal, right?
 Ha!).
 Up on the summit, hopefully, you’ve found your way to the path around the radio antennas down to the flat rock (with so much graffiti, bummer) and a view of two or three states in the near distance.
 This is the best part.
-I took my hammock out of my pack and hung the straps on a nearby tree, gave my dog some much needed and well-earned water and treats, and I laid about reflecting on a dream realized.
+I took my hammock out of my pack and hung the hammock straps on a nearby tree, gave my dog some much needed and well-earned water and treats, and I laid about reflecting on a dream realized.
 I took pictures and had a twenty-minute siesta and I just… was.
 It was perfect.

 What goes up must go down.
 After an hour on top of the rock, I started my return run amongst a mountain bike race, which was now underway.
 I very much enjoyed the downhill and made it to my car about 11 minutes faster than it took me going up.
 Back down to my car at the bottom, with the COL Robert Sink memorial plaque by the road, I did a final assessment of my day and felt something I don’t know how to describe.
-It wasn’t accomplishment, though I was glad to have done this run.
+It wasn’t an accomplishment, though I was glad to have done this run.
 It wasn’t pride because I hadn’t been seeking that emotion.
 I guess the closest thing I can think of is a reverence I had for the men who trained here.
 Their sacrifices are not lost on me.
 My connection to the ghosts of these men was further hardened that day.

 Things to know about hiking (or running) Currahee Mountain